Geography of the GAA: United States

+Oceania

+The continent of Oceania has 1 county board:

 Australasia

 The Australasia GAA oversees Gaelic games in Australia and New Zealand.
 It also oversees inter-state matches in Australia.

 Asia

+The continent of Asia has 2 county boards:

+Asian GAA

 The Asian GAA oversees Gaelic games across Asia, but also Oceania (with the exception of Australia and New Zealand, which is overseen by the Australasian GAA).

+Middle East GAA

+The Middle Eastern Board of the Gaelic Athletic Association or Middle East GAA is one of the international county boards, and is responsible for organising Gaelic games in the Middle East.